fvargaspiedra/findtelligent/README.md

 Findtelligent is composed of two parts.
 An API for functionality and a Chrome Extension for usability.

-1. API: it allows you to get the most relevant passages in an HTML document based on a query.
+1. __API__: it allows you to get the most relevant passages in an HTML document based on a query.

-2. Chrome Extension: it allows you to submit your query and automatically call the API, execute the query and highlight the relevant passages in the HTML in real time.
+2. __Chrome Extension__: it allows you to submit your query and automatically call the API, execute the query and highlight the relevant passages in the HTML in real time.

 Why Findtelligent?
 ------------------

 Usually Ctrl + F is not enough when searching the web.
 It uses an exact match instead of a free open query.

 Sometimes you are struggling with a huge HTML document such as a Wiki article, a User Guide, or even an e-book.
-With Findtelligent you can use a query instead of an exact match and get the passages that more likely to contain the answer to your query.
+With Findtelligent you can use a query instead of an exact match and get the passages that more likely contain the answer to your query.

 What is Findtelligent's architecture?
 -------------------------------------